January 12, 2019

 - This will be piloted by a few schools before going district-wide.

 - A small group of administrators may need to assign appropriate Trade Days partners.
 The goal is personal and professional improvement–not crossing another initiative off the checklist.
 The goal is to want to do this–not have to do this.
+[For now], Trade Days is a completely voluntary process.

 - Begin by repeating each semester (twice/year) before doing Trade Days quarterly (four times per year).